Your New York Civil Rights & Criminal Defense Lawyers

 Personalized Attention

-Every case is unique, and we provide personalized attention to understand the intricacies of each client’s situation.
-Our police misconduct lawyer will work closely with you, offering support and guidance throughout the legal process.
+Every case is unique, and our team provides personalized attention to best understand the intricacies of each client’s situation.
+Our police misconduct lawyers will work closely with you, offering support and guidance throughout the legal process.

 Aggressive Representation

-We are passionate advocates for our clients.
-Our team fights tirelessly to secure justice and compensation for victims of police misconduct.
+Our attorneys are passionate advocates for our clients.
+They fight tirelessly to secure justice and compensation for victims of police misconduct.

 What To Do After Your Civil Rights Have Been Violated

 The aftermath of a civil rights violation can be a traumatic and disheartening experience.
-Whether it’s a case of police misconduct, police brutality, discrimination, or another form of injustice, it’s crucial to take immediate steps to protect yourself and your legal rights.
-Here’s a comprehensive guide on what to do after your rights have been violated.
+Whether it’s a case of police misconduct, police brutality, discrimination or another form of injustice, it’s crucial to take immediate steps to protect yourself and your legal rights.
+Below is a comprehensive guide on what to do after your rights have been violated.

-• Gather Evidence: Collect as much information as possible.
-Take photos, videos, and note down the details of the incident.
+• Gather evidence: Collect as much information as possible.
+Take photos, record videos and write down the details of the incident.

 • Witnesses: Identify any witnesses and collect their contact information.

-• Immediate Care: If injured, seek medical attention immediately.
-Ensure all injuries are documented.
+• Immediate care: If you’re injured, seek medical attention immediately.
+Ensure that all injuries are documented.

 • Authorities: If applicable, report the incident to the appropriate authorities or oversight bodies.